indico/indico-user-docs/docs/room_booking/booking.md

 You can use some filters if you want your room to contain certain equipment, such as videoconference, Webcast or a Projector.

-To *pre-book a room, book a room, view room details* or *add a room to your favourites* put your mouse over the picture of a room and make your choice.
+To find out more about a room, put your mouse over its picture.
+A series of action icons will show up: *(pre-)book*, *view details* and *add to favourites*.

 If you select **book a room** you will see this window: